andre-juan/IBM_openprize_2021_qtime/README.md

 # IBM Quantum Awards: Open Science Prize 2021/2022 - QTime solution

-In this repository we present our solution for the IBM Quantum Awards: Open Science Prize 2021.
+In this repository, we present our solution for the IBM Quantum Awards: Open Science Prize 2021.

 ```
 .